davidthoms/.github/README.md

 ## 2. Your Client Review Process
 Your Client Application will be reviewed by the Coffee Cloud Team.
-The information provided in your application will be used to review your application.
+The information provided in your application will be used within your review.
+Please be aware that the information provide will be public, as part of our community guidelines.

 ### How Do I Review My Application?